-This work was partially supported by NSF grants CNS-1718089 and CNS-1718089, the Wireless Networking and Communciations Group Industrial Affiliates Program, and the the US DoT supported D-STOP Tier 1 University Transportation Center.
-Sanjay Shakkottai thanks researchers at AT&T Labs (Drs.
-A. Ghosh, S. Akoum and T. Novlan) for valuable discussions and feedback on the model.
+This work was supported by NSF grants CNS-1731658, CNS-1718089 and CNS-1910112, Army Futures Command Grant W911NF1920333, the Wireless Networking and Communications Group Industrial Affiliates Program, and the the US DoT supported D-STOP Tier 1 University Transportation Center.
+The authors would like to sincerely thank Dr. Arunabha Ghosh for discussions on the model as well as providing extensive access to the AT&T WiNGS platform.